 With this knowledge, Dr. Yurth began to pursue formal studies in Functional and Regenerative Medicine.
 Along with her almost 25 years in practice in non-surgical orthopedics, and her Stanford-affiliated Fellowship in Sports and Spine Medicine, Dr. Yurth has received her American Board of Anti-Aging/Regenerative Medicine (ABAARM) Board Certification from the American Academy of Anti-Aging Medicine (A4M), has completed her Fellowship in Anti-Aging and Regenerative Medicine (FAARM) and her Advanced Fellowship in Anti-Aging Medicine, Regenerative and Functional Medicine (FAARFM) also through A4M.
 She has also completed an advanced fellowship in Epigenetic and Human Potential Medicine.
 Training which includes a major focus on epigenomics, nutritional genomics, and genomic interpretation and analysis.
-She is currently pursuing a certification in Regenerative Peptide Therapy through the American Academy of Anti-Aging and is one of the earliest members of the International Peptide Society.
+Dr. Yurth is one of the first practitioners in the nation to have received advanced certification in peptide therapy through the American Academy of Anti-Aging and is one of the earliest members of the International Peptide Society.
 Dr. Yurth, as a Member of the American Academy of Anti-Aging Medicine, has completed over 500 hours of formal CME (Continuing Medical Education) training in the areas of Longevity, Functional Medicine, Regenerative Medicine, Integrative Medicine, Bio-identical Hormone Replacement Therapy, and Regenerative Peptide Therapy.

 In 2006 Dr. Yurth founded and became the Medical Director of Boulder Longevity Institute (BLI).
 Dr. Yurth created BLI to provide a venue where she could educate and share with her clients the powerful information she has learned about nutrition, hormones, and human optimization in a personalized one-on-one setting.
 Led by Dr. Yurth’s expertise, training, and focus on patient education and communication, Boulder Longevity Institute provides a completely unique, positive, and valuable patient experience, totally unlike that which has become the norm in medicine today.